assamite/creamas/docs/source/using_mp_ds.rst

 	:width: 100%

 	Figure 2.
 Basic architecture for :class:`~creamas.ds.DistributedEnvironment`.
-	It manages a set of nodes each containing a :class:`~creamas.mp.MultiEnvironment`.
+	It manages a set of nodes each containing :class:`~creamas.mp.MultiEnvironment`.
-	The main difference from the single node implementation is, that the main process environment on each node also holds a manager which accepts commands for that node.
+	The main difference compared to the single node implementation is that the main process environment on each node also holds a manager agent which accepts commands for that node.

 Next, we look at how to set up and use :class:`~creamas.ds.DistributedEnvironment`.